Hope for a Millennium

 Why We Care

-We care because of the ever-increasing need to extend educational outreach programs to children who need it around our world.
+We care because of the ever-increasing need to extend educational outreach programs to children who need them around our world.

 We care because investing in educational initiatives can become a starting point to halt the perpetual cycle of charity and dependency.